 A number of submissions stated that Plan Managers, Support Coordinators, and disability support providers should be independent and that the provision of both types of services creates an opportunity for conflict of interest.
 The concern was that participants may be subject to 'client capture', whereby a single provider signs a participant with their complete funding signed to the one provider.
-This allows a single provider to fully exhaust the budget of a participant with one organisation, maximising their individual revenue at a potential detriment to the participant.
+This allows a single provider to fully exhaust the budget of a participant with one organisation, maximising their individual revenue at a potential detriment to the participant.3

 Working group members also discussed the conflict of interest that can be created when Support Coordinators provide other supports and have an effective monopoly over the funds in a participant's plans.
 They discussed the importance of accountability and the need to safeguard support coordination services and hold Support Coordinators to account for the services they deliver.
-They agreed that Support Coordinators are a safeguard for a
+They agreed that Support Coordinators are a safeguard for a participant, as they ensure participants receive the service they have agreed to receive, including identifying and taking action when service providers have a conflict of interest.
+Even though the NDIS make clear statements around conflict of interest, there does not appear to be clear correlation to how the NDIS Quality and Safeguard Commission manage or even investigate complaints around conflict of interest.
+One member of the working group put it as follows:

-&lt;sup>1 Australian Community Industry Alliance, Submission S025, p.
+1 Australian Community Industry Alliance, Submission S025, p.
 7.